Parallel Processing in EMAN2

-Threaded - This is for use on a single computer with multiple processors (cores).
-For example, the core2duo processors of a few years ago had 2 cores.
-In 2011, individual computers often have single or dual processors with 2, 4 or 6 cores each, for a total of up to 12 cores.
+Threaded - This is for use on a single computer with multiple processors (cores) or a single node of a cluster.
 EMAN2 can make very efficient use of all of these cores, but this mode will ONLY work if you want to run on a single computer.

 MPI - This is the standard parallelism method used on virtually all large clusters nowadays.
 It will require a small amount of custom installation for your specific cluster, even if you are using a binary distribution of EMAN2.
 Follow this link for more details

 Distributed - This was the original parallelism method developed for EMAN2.
 Having said that, it hasn't really been developed or actively used for at least 5 years, with MPI now preferred for clusters and threaded preferred for individual computers.